Dickerson Generating Station: Description

 The facility consists of three 182 MW coal-fired steam generating plants, two 147 MW gas and oil-fired simple cycle combustion turbines, and one 13 MW black start and peaking turbine.
 The three coal-fired units are base-loaded and went into operation in 1959, 1960, and 1962 respectively.
 Condenser cooling for these units is accomplished with once-through cooling water from the Potomac River at a rate of up to 400 e6USgal per day.
-Coal is delivered to the Dickerson Generating Station by CSX Transportation train.
+Coal was delivered to the Dickerson Generating Station by CSX Transportation train.
 The two combustion turbines are General Electric Frame 7F gas turbines which went into operation in 1992 and 1993, and are normally fired with natural gas from a Consolidated Natural Gas company pipeline which traverses the Dickerson site.

 The generation plant's site property abuts the Chesapeake and Ohio Canal National Historical Park, which follows along the Potomac River.
 The C&O Canal structures nearest to the plant are Lock 27 and the Monocacy Aqueduct.